tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 > - Maximum number of elements across all complex collections per document

 ###  <a name="bkmk_suggester"> Suggesters </a>
- A `suggester` is a section of the schema that defines which fields in an index are used to support **Suggestions** or **Autocomplete** queries to power search-as-you-type experiences.
+ A `suggester` is a section of the schema that defines which fields in an index are used to support suggestions or autocomplete queries to power search-as-you-type experiences.

  ```json
   "suggesters": [